 - Mortgage forbearance.
 Mortgage forbearance temporarily halts or reduces mortgage payments, allowing borrowers time to improve their financial situation.

 - Repayment plan.
 If you are behind on your mortgage but are now in a position to continue making payments, a repayment plan may allow you to repay missed payments over time.

 There are also options for avoiding foreclosure if your goal is not to keep your home.
 These include a deed in lieu of foreclosure and a short sale.
-Once our Davie, FL, foreclosure attorney understands your situation and goals, he can counsel you about a possible way forward.
+Once our Davie, Florida, foreclosure defense attorney understands your situation and goals, he can counsel you about a possible way forward.

-How Our Davie, FL, Foreclosure Lawyer Can Help You
+How Our Davie, Florida, Foreclosure Defense Lawyer Can Help You

 Call Carlos M. Amor at (954) 453-7200 to schedule a consultation about your foreclosure case, whether you are in pre-foreclosure or have been officially served with a foreclosure complaint.
 For the convenience of clients, Attorney Amor offers free consults, by phone, via video meeting or in person.